yydxyws/Studying-Notes/README.md

 Material: QMDots Review collation , and some chems notes

-English: Categorical memorization of vocabulary and brief grammers

 Astronomy: Perhaps guide you in making astronomical observations and understanding the basics of astronomy

 Horizon: Messy miscellaneous reading notes are used to broaden horizons